 Compare, contrast and calculate parametric and non-parametric approaches for estimating conditional volatility, including: HYBRID METHODS

 The hybrid approach is a variation on historical simulation (HS).
 Consider the ten (10) illustrative returns below.
-In simple HS, the return are sorted from best-to-worst (or worst-to-best) and the quantile determines the VaR.
+In simple HS, the returns are sorted from best-to-worst (or worst-to-best) and the quantile determines the VaR.
 Simple HS amounts to giving equal weight to each returns (last column).
 Given 10 returns, the worst return (-31.8%) earns a 10% weight under simple HS.